Contribute to the PAC

 - Stay informed.
 Read Public Power Current and stay tuned for other email updates and alerts from the American Public Power Association.

 - Research and understand your legislators’ and regulators’ interests.
 Recognize the political affiliations, committee assignments, and political priorities of your local and federal elected and appointed officials.
-Locate your member of Congress and U.S. senators in our Congressional Roster — download the file if hyperlinks do not work within your browser.
+You can find your member of Congress and U.S. senators on Congress.gov.

 - Visit your legislators and regulators.
 Make regular contact with members of Congress and their staffs, state legislators, and state and federal agency and commission officials through visits, letters, and phone calls.
 Do this not only during times of trouble, but on a constant basis to ensure a good working relationship, understanding of your issues, and recognition of your needs.
 Follow our tips to plan effective Hill meetings.